 All processes that occur between receiving and dispatch of export consignments were analysed.
 Additionally, other processes in each facility that might be affected by the introduction of examination processes, such as imports, were considered.

-CISR, in conjunction with their industry partner Deneb Australasia, has developed a software platform to rapidly model baggage handling systems (BHS).
+IISRI, in conjunction with our industry partner Deneb Australasia, has developed a software platform to rapidly model baggage handling systems (BHS).

-The task of modelling a BHS could take many months worth of work, but by using the rapid simulation platform and modelling techniques the timeframe to develop a full functional BHS model has been reduced to weeks.
+The task of modelling a BHS could take months.
+By using the rapid simulation platform and modelling techniques, the time-frame to develop a fully functional BHS model has been reduced to weeks.